codinglead/codinglead.github.io/_courses/fetch-reddit-course/part4.md

 });
 ```

-now we need to get the user input's value and pass into the search function we made in the last blog.
+Now we need to get the user input value and pass into the search function we made in the previous part.

 ```javascript
 form.addEventListener('submit', function (event) {